opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/configure-your-twilio-account.md

 ### Copy Messaging Service ID

-On this page, you should be able to find the **Messaging Service ID** that we require you to key into Postman.
+On this page, you should be able to find the **Messaging Service ID** that we require you to key into PostmanSG.

 ![](<../../../.gitbook/assets/Screenshot 2022-06-07 at 10.09.17 PM.png>)